Investors ask how the Bezos divorce will affect Amazon

-Bezos, whom Forbes lists at the world’s richest person worth an estimated $136.2 billion, said via Twitter on Wednesday that he and his wife of 25 years, MacKenzie, will divorce.
-Amazon shares were down less than 1 percent in afternoon trading on Thursday, after dipping earlier in the session.
+Bezos, whom Forbes lists at the world’s richest person, worth an estimated $136.2 billion, said via Twitter on Wednesday that he and his wife of 25 years, MacKenzie, will divorce.
+Amazon shares were down 0.5 percent in afternoon trading on Thursday, after gaining earlier in the session.

 The split throws into question how the couple will split their fortune, which includes an approximately 16 percent ownership stake in Amazon’s roughly $811.4 billion market capitalization.
 Divorce laws in Washington state, where they live, hold that property acquired during a marriage is generally divided equally between spouses.